Epiglottitis

 Epiglottitis is the inflammation of the epiglottis—the flap at the base of the tongue that prevents food entering the trachea (windpipe).
 Symptoms are usually rapid in onset and include trouble swallowing which can result in drooling, changes to the voice, fever, and an increased breathing rate.
 As the epiglottis is in the upper airway, swelling can interfere with breathing.
 People may lean forward in an effort to open the airway.
 As the condition worsens, stridor and bluish skin may occur.

 Epiglottitis was historically mostly caused by infection by H. influenzae type b (commonly referred to as "Hib").
-With vaccination, it is now more often caused by other bacteria, most commonly Streptococcus pneumoniae, Streptococcus pyogenes, or Staphylococcus aureus.
+Following the introduction of the Hib vaccine, pediatric cases of epiglottitis fell from 3.47 cases per 100,000 children in 1980 to 0.63 cases in 1990 such that it is now more often caused by other bacteria, most commonly Streptococcus pneumoniae, Streptococcus pyogenes, or Staphylococcus aureus.
 Predisposing factors include burns and trauma to the area.
 The most accurate way to make the diagnosis is to look directly at the epiglottis.
 X-rays of the neck from the side may show a "thumbprint sign" but the lack of this sign does not mean the condition is absent.

 An effective vaccine, the Hib vaccine, has been available since the 1980s.
 The antibiotic rifampicin may also be used to prevent the disease among those who have been exposed to the disease and are at high risk.
 The most important part of treatment involves securing the airway, which is often done by endotracheal intubation.
 Intravenous antibiotics such as ceftriaxone and possibly vancomycin or clindamycin is then given.
 Corticosteroids are also typically used.
 With appropriate treatment, the risk of death among children with the condition is about one percent and among adults is seven percent.

 With the use of the Hib vaccine, the number of cases of epiglottitis has decreased by more than 95%.
 Historically, young children were mostly affected, but it is now more common among older children and adults.
-In the United States, it affects about 1.3 per 100,000 children a year.
+In the United States, pediatric cases of epiglottitis fell from 3.47 cases per 100,000 children in 1980 to 0.63 cases in 1990 following the introduction of the Hib vaccinae, and it now affects about 1.3 per 100,000 children a year.
 In adults, between 1 and 4 per 100,000 are affected a year.
 It occurs more commonly in the developing world.
 In children the risk of death is about 6%; however, if they are intubated early, it is less than 1%.